hamidlatifb/GotYourBack/README.md

 # GotYourBack
 This is a backup script project I am working on.
 I am calling this GotYourBack.
-Basically it creates a backup of the directory given by the user.
+Basically it creates a backup of the directory given by the user. :)

+Author - Hamid Latif